matgege/nam-visualization/README.md

 ```

 ## Usage
+1. Download `app.py` from this repository.
-Activate your virtual environment and run the following command in the command line:
+2. Activate your virtual environment.
+3. Run the following command in the command line:
 ```python
 python app.py
 ```